 Terry Gibbins, photographer

-Waite is behind a new landscape photography exhibition, Evolving Landscapes, taking place this July at London’s Oxo Gallery.
+Waite was recently behind a new landscape photography exhibition, Evolving Landscapes, which took place in July 2018 at London’s Oxo Gallery.
 For one of the pictures on show, Blue Window, taken in Andalusia in Spain, Waite constructed the shot he wanted, but had to wait patiently for the desired change in conditions through the window.
 “After an hour or so, a scattering of cloud developed sufficiently to offset the strict geometry in the picture,” he explains.
 Other times, he’s waited far longer for the right light, cloud or weather to arrive, or, in one instance, for a herd of cows to stand in line.

 As well as time to contemplate, there’s the obvious benefit that exploring a landscape to photograph it requires exercise.
 “We’re all becoming more aware of our ‘five a day’, that we should focus more on nutrition and better health, and that we should exercise for at least 20 minutes a day,” says Waite.
 “Few of us are able to pursue any such regime, despite wanting to.
 Landscape photography can give you that little push.
 When I’m in the company of people who join me on our photography workshops, I feel they’re very much rewarded by the immersive experience that landscape photography can bring.”